minprog/programmeren-2/problems/queue/lab/README.md

 ## Resume

 Having implemented the queue class, you should notice what it *doesn't* support.
 You can't, for example, take a look at the second element of a queue, unless you remove the first one.
 And you definitely can't dequeue an element from the back of the queue.

-The idea of a queue is used in many applications, but an important one is scheduling.
-Computers can administer many tasks that have to be performed, and when one task is done, another may be started.
-The list of open tasks is kept in a queue, ensuring that the oldest task is always scheduled next.

 All in all, a queue is a lot less flexible than a standard Python structure such as a list or a dictionary.
 So why use a queue at all?
+Two principles of object oriented programming are at play here:

-Because it provides a very simple to use *interface* for a very specific task.
+1. Our class provides a simple to use *interface* for a very specific task.
 This makes the code that *uses* the queue much simpler to read.
-An experienced programmer recognizes the queue structure with its enqueue and dequeue operations and immediately understands what's going on.
+In this case, an experienced programmer recognizes the enqueue and dequeue operations and immediately understands what's going on.

+2. Our class *hides its implementation*.
+Because we use Python, it's obvious that we can use a list as the storage mechanism for the queue.
+But the fact that we do isn't visible to the programmer who uses the class.
+They only need to be concerned with the queue operations.
+And if you want to change the inner workings of the queue "under the hood", that's no problem: the interface stays the same.

 There are a few standard structures like queues that you might be aware of as a programmer.
 One that you might have encountered before is the **stack**.
 Having done the exercises above, you might look up the stack data type on Wikipedia and try to implement its operations in a Python class.
 It is quite similar to a queue, yet very different in its behavior and its applications!